|William T. Grant Scholars Program|

 |Required Internal Review Documents||

-NON-STANDARD: Deans, Associate Deans or their Designee should screen all internal candidates and select the sole nominee to move forward from their division to the application stage.
-The VPR's office will not be involved in the selection process.
+NON-STANDARD: Deans, Associate Deans or their Designee should screen all departmental internal candidates and select the sole nominee to move forward from their division to the application stage.
+Additionally, departments are asked to inform all internal candidates of the final determination, because the VPR's office will not be involved in the selection process.

-Please send the candidate’s information to the Office of Sponsored Projects (OSP) via email@example.com no later than July 1, 2013.
-The nominee’s information will be posted on the limited sumbmission website.
-If a nominee’s information does not appear on the website, OSP will not submit an application to ensure that an individual not selected by their college/school does not proceed.
+Please send the selected candidate’s information to the Office of Sponsored Projects (OSP) via firstname.lastname@example.org no later than June 9, 2014.
+The successful candidate’s information will be posted on the limited submission website.
+If OSP receives an application from someone other than the selected candidate, OSP will not submit the application to ensure that an individual not selected by their college/school does not proceed.
 OSP will seek verification from the Dean/Associate Dean for Research in such an instance.